amoffat/focus/README.md

 Configuration
 =============

-Focus tries to start with a sensible configuration, but if you need to change it, edit `/etc/focus.json.conf`
+Focus.py tries to start with a sensible configuration, but if you need to change it, edit `/etc/focus.json.conf`